FlowiseAI/FlowiseDocs/deployment/digital-ocean.md

 sudo certbot --nginx
 ```

-5. After following the certificate generation wizard, we will be able to access our EC2 instance via HTTPS using the address `https://yourdomain.com`
+5. After following the certificate generation wizard, we will be able to access our Droplet via HTTPS using the address https://yourdomain.com

 ### Set up automatic renewal